-This page explains how to enable or disable Cloud Composer for your Google Cloud Platform project.
-For information about service usage on GCP, see Enabling and Disabling Services.
+This page explains how to enable or disable Cloud Composer for your Google Cloud project.
+For information about service usage on Google Cloud, see Enabling and Disabling Services.

 Before you begin